How to start your side business

 A lot of side business owners use their home as their place of work.
 There are two types of tax deductions that can be claimed if you work from home: running and occupancy expenses.
 I’ll review both down below.

-There are three ways in which you can claim these types of deductions:
+There are two ways in which you can claim these types of deductions:

 1. Fixed rate method: